madswint/tingr/README.md

 source .venv/bin/activate
 pip install -r requirements.txt

+These are the steps we use on our machines.

 1. Create *'tingr'* database on system (linux)

 sudo -u postgres psql -c "CREATE DATABASE tingr;"